-Clean crypto: Creating a sustainable future for blockchain
+Clean energy crypto: Creating a sustainable future for blockchain

 The environmental impact of crypto — like Bitcoin — is the worst kept secret in the crypto industry.
-Everyone in the crypto community knows the harsh reality: blockchain technology (specifically, Proof of Work) uses an enormous amount of energy.
+Everyone in the crypto community knows the harsh reality: blockchain technology (specifically, mining through proof of work) uses an enormous amount of energy.
 Of course, this is by design — computational power is how traditional blockchains are secured.

 The blockchain world is growing and expanding at a breakneck pace.
 In 2021, Elon Musk’s fascination with Bitcoin and other cryptocurrencies has poured ample rocket fuel into crypto’s propulsion systems.
 However, the brakes have been pumped by Musk’s announcement that Tesla is suspending vehicle purchases using Bitcoin due to environmental concerns.
 If we don’t change, things like this will keep happening.

 The world will not embrace an environmentally destructive blockchain community.

 People care about the climate.
 They care about sustainability.
 And if crypto doesn’t catch up with that mindset, it’s going to come up against a brick wall.